mdbergmann/cl-gserver/README.md

 An Agent is a specialized Actor.
 It is meant primarily for maintaining state and comes with some conveniences to do that.

-To use an Agent import `cl-gserver.agent` package.
+To use an Agent import `sento.agent` package.

 There is no need to subclass an Agent.
 Rather create a facade to customize an agent.
 See below.